 Empowering Young Potential Change-Makers

 The two young Peruvian women and their Andean Mint products are only one example of the new initiatives created in the context of a project by young people who want to take matters into their own hands.
-The project Wanted: Food for the Future and the members of the consortium behind it, seek to identify future-proof food (how to feed more than 9 billion people in 2050?) from a multi-stakeholder perspective.
+The project Wanted: Food for the Future and the members of the consortium behind it, seek to identify future-proof food from a multi-stakeholder perspective.
 Especially, they want to encourage young people to take action to reshape the food system.
 In three workshops, young people from Peru, Tanzania and Indonesia were challenged to dream about their future food system.

 Bringing together young entrepreneurs, young farmers and university students